-- The purpose of outreach through Hope then is to see people impacted and transformed by the person of Jesus Christ, displayed through his body, the church, in word and in deed.
+- The purpose of outreach through Hope is to see people, institutions, neighborhoods, and cities impacted and transformed by the person of Jesus Christ, displayed through his body, the church, in word and in deed.
 (Colossians 1:3-14; 1 Thessalonians 1:2-10; 1 Peter 3:15-16)

 Volunteer Opportunities: construction projects, Fallout Arts Fest, May Day Parade, care for women living at the Source Annex

-The mission of Urban Homeworks is to perpetuate the hope of Jesus Christ through innovative community development that produces dignified housing for low income families, a strategic network of good neighbors and the redemptive development of real estate.
+The mission of Urban Homeworks is to perpetuate the hope of Jesus Christ through innovative community development.
+We focus on dignified housing for low income families, a strategic network of good neighbors, and the redemptive development of real estate.